2015 Seville Airbus A400M crash

-On 9 May 2015, an Airbus A400M Atlas cargo plane on a test flight crashed at La Rinconada, Spain, less than 5 km from Seville Airport at around 1:00 pm local time, killing 4 of the 6 crew.
+On 9 May 2015, an Airbus A400M Atlas military transport aircraft on a test flight crashed at La Rinconada, Spain, less than 5 km from Seville Airport at around 1:00 pm local time, killing 4 of the 6 crew.

 Aircraft

 The aircraft, serial number MSN023, was on its first pre-delivery test flight and was scheduled to be the third A400M to be delivered to the Turkish Air Force.
 The delivery was scheduled for June 2015.
 The aircraft was being flown by an Airbus Defence and Space test crew and used the callsign CASA423.
 As of May 2015, Airbus had delivered just 12 of the 174 ordered and the programme had been plagued by persistent quality issues, both in the final assembly facility in Spain, and in Germany.

 Flight

 The pilots had reported that the plane had a technical fault and asked for permission to land, but hit an electricity pylon while attempting an emergency landing.
 Tracking data from the Flightradar24 website indicated the plane had veered to the left before coming down and that it had reached a maximum altitude of 1,725 ft before descending at a constant speed of about 160 kn.

 The six aircraft crew were Spanish employees of Airbus Defence and Space.
 Four of them were killed and the remaining two seriously injured.
 Three local men helped the two survivors, a mechanic and an engineer, escape from the wreckage.